 Use the form below to request additional information about Ashland University's Correctional Education program.

 Ashland University offers the longest, continuously operating, post-secondary correctional education program in the United States.
-Established in 1964 at the Ohio State Reformatory, the AU offerings now serve over 3,000 incarcerated students each semester with college curriculum.
-The programs are offered to both male and female adult offenders in ten states and the District of Columbia.
+Established in 1964 at the Ohio State Reformatory, the AU offerings now serve over 4,000 students each semester with college curriculum.
+The programs are offered to justice-involved adults in thirteen states and the District of Columbia.
 Please enjoy this short video that provides an overview of the work we do.

 DISTANCE LEARNING THROUGH SECURE TECHNOLOGY

 Students participate in courses and communicate with professors virtually via distance learning and a world-class learning management system (LMS) as robust as a traditional online learning environment but customized for the correctional setting.
-The LMS can be scaled to multiple sites and works on the devices of technology vendors like JPay/Securus, ATLO, American Prison Data Systems (APDS) and others.
+The LMS can be scaled to multiple sites and works on the secure tablets and notebooks of technology vendors like JPay/Securus, ATLO, American Prison Data Systems (APDS) and others.

 MULTIPLE PROGRAM OPTIONS